-Items Current (In La Year Year 1.
+Items Previous Year Year 1.
 Direct investment in equity shares, convertible bonds, convertible Nil Nil debentures and units of equity-oriented mutual funds the corpus of which is exclusively invested in corporate debt; 2.
-Advances against shares/bonds/debentures or other securities or Nil Nil on clean basis to individuals for investment in shares (including IPOs/ESOPs), convertible bonds, convertible debentures or units of equity oriented mutual funds; 3.
-Advances for any other purposes where shares or convertible Nil Nil bonds or convertible debentures or units of equity oriented mutual - funds are taken as primary security 4.
-Advance for any other purposes to the extent secured by the Nil Nil collateral security of shares or convertible debentures or units of ^ equity oriented mutual funds i.e., where the primary security other glz, than shares/ convertible bonds/convertible debentures/ units of equity oriented mutual funds does not fully cover the advances.
+Advances against shares/bonds/debentures or other securities or Nil Nil on clean basis to individuals for investment in shares (including IPOs/ESOPs), convertible bonds, convertible debentures or units of 9 equity oriented mutual funds; 3.
+Advances for any other purposes where shares or convertible Nil Nil bonds or convertible debentures or units of equity oriented mutual funds are taken as primary security 4.
+Advance for any other purposes to the extent secured by the Nil Nil collateral security of shares or convertible debentures or units of equity oriented mutual funds i.e., where the primary security other than shares/ convertible bonds/convertible debentures/ units of - equity oriented mutual funds does not fully cover the advances.
 5. Secured and unsecured advances to stockbrokers and guarantees Nil Nil issued on behalf of stockbrokers and market shares 6.
-Loans sanctioned to corporate against the security of shares/ Nil Nil 40 bonds/ debentures or others securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; ONIA COS AL & CO.
-LECT DO 276

-7. Bridge loans to companies against expected equity flows/ issues; Nil Nil 8.
+Loans sanctioned to corporate against the security of shares/ Nil Nil bonds/ debentures or others securities or on clean basis for meeting promoter's contribution to the equity of new companies in anticipation of raising resources; 7.
+Bridge loans to companies against expected equity flows/ issues; Nil Nil 3.
 Underwriting commitments taken up by the banks in respect of Nil Nil primary issue of shares or convertible bonds or convertible debentures or units of equity oriented mutual funds; 9.
 Financing to stockbrokers for margin trading; Nil Nil 10.
-All exposures to venture Capital Funds (both registered and Nil Nil unregistered) Total Exposure to Capital Market Nil Nil
+All exposures to venture Capital Funds (both registered and unregistered) Nil Nil